widgetti/reacton/README.md

 display(MarkdownEditor("Mark-*down* **component**"))
 ```

-This also shows another feature we can provide: All container widgets (like HBox, VBox, and all ipyvuetify widgets) can act as context manager, which will add all widgets elements created underneeth it.
-This leads to much more readable code, less parenthesis and parenthsis issues.
+The `MarkdownEditor` component also shows another feature we can provide: All container widgets (like HBox, VBox, and all ipyvuetify widgets) can act as a context manager, which will add all widgets elements created within it as its children.
+Using a context manager leads to better readable code (less parenthesis and parenthsis issues).

 # API docs